About the Anacortes-Sidney Ferry

 Since 1922, a ferry has run between Anacortes and Sidney, B.C.
 While previously the Anacortes-Sidney car ferry ran year-round, in recent years the route ran only seasonally, with twice daily trips between the two cities and daily stops in Friday Harbor.

 Then the pandemic struck, causing and accelerating massive disruptions to Washington State Ferries' operations.
 Over the last few years, Washington State Ferries cut service throughout the system because of two reasons: (1) availability of crew and (2) availability of ferry boats.
-The Anacortes-to-Sidney ferry was one of the first casualties of the system changes, and the the only route not reinstated since the pandemic.
+The Anacortes-to-Sidney ferry was one of the first casualties of the system changes, and the only route not reinstated since the pandemic.
 In February 2023, WSF announced that they don't anticipate being able to return the Sidney run to service until 2030, when sufficient numbers of new vessels are expected to join the fleet.

 Negative reactions were swift—from state legislators, from affected cities, and from indigenous peoples across the Salish Sea.